JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/operations/performance.md

 ## Overview

-This guide provides systematic approaches to optimize RotorDream camera system performance across all components for maximum efficiency and reliability.
+This guide provides systematic approaches to optimize C Pro camera system performance across all components for maximum efficiency and reliability.

 ```mermaid
 graph TB